woowenjun99/tp/docs/UserGuide.md

 ### Creating accounts `create-account`

-Creates an account of the specified currency, the initial balance of any account created is 0.
+Creates an account of the specified currency.

-Format: `create-account Currency`
+Format: `create-account CURRENCY`

-- `Currency` is a compulsory parameter denoting which currency the account to be created stores.
+- `CURRENCY`: Compulsory argument.
+A registered currency.
+- Initial amount stored in the account is 0.
-- An error will be shown if the `Currency` provided is not one of our registered currencies
+- An error will be shown if the `CURRENCY` provided is not one of our registered currencies.
-- An error will be shown if the `Currency` account already exists
+- An error will be shown if the `CURRENCY` account already exists.

 Example: